 - A. Siting and design requirements.
 In-water structures and activities shall be sited and designed to avoid the need for future shoreline stabilization activities and dredging, giving due consideration to watershed functions and processes, with special emphasis on protecting and restoring priority habitat and species.
 Modifications and uses located in the Aquatic environment shall be the minimum size necessary. - B. Buffers do not apply.
 Water-dependent in-water structures, activities and uses are not subject to the shoreline buffers established in this SMP. - C. Adhere to timing restrictions.
 Projects involving in-water work shall comply with timing restrictions as set forth by state and federal project approvals. - D. Structure removal.
 Removal of existing structures shall be accomplished so the structure and associated material does not re-enter the waterbody. - E. Disposal of waste material.
 Waste material, such as construction debris, silt, excess dirt or overburden resulting from in-water structure installation, shall be deposited outside of shoreline jurisdiction in an approved upland disposal site.
-Proposals to temporarily store waste material or re-use waste materials within shoreline jurisdiction may be approved provided that use of best management practices is adequate to prevent erosion or water quality degradation.
+Proposals to temporarily store waste material or re-use waste materials within shoreline jurisdiction may be approved provided that use of best management practices is adequate to prevent erosion or water quality degradation and that stockpiling shall be limited to a maximum of 90 days.